aaronroberson/aaronroberson.github.io/_posts/2014-07-18-welcome-to-jekyll.markdown

 Learn intermediate to advanced JavaScript skills using Google's AngularJS framework for developing rich internet applications.
 This class also introduces students to creating an API with JSON, Node.js and MongoDB.

-Visit the [http://pixelpolished.com/geekwise/](course overview) page to learn more and getting started learning!
+Visit the [course overview](http://pixelpolished.com/geekwise/) page to learn more and get started learning!